How to Make Easy DIY Candles at Home + 13 Unique Candle Container Ideas

 6. Attach wicks to the stickers.

 7. Stabilize your wicks with the chopsticks.
 Use a weight if needed.
-(I used my ‘share’ block) Wick Placement Stabilizer
+(I used my ‘share’ block)

 DIY Candles in vintage tin with lid

 • Vintage tins are a fun way to recycle something old and create a DIY candle at home.
-Sometimes these tins are hard to find which make them that much more special to collect a set or to give as a gift!
+Sometimes these tins are hard to find, making them much more special to collect a set or give as a gift!
 Guess which scent I’m using in this tin?
-Farm Finds Morning Coffee of course!
-Use my special code “CRUSH10” at checkout for an extra 10% off your entire order!
-Recycled Brick for Candle

 • A recycled brick can be a fun and inexpensive way to create a unique candle poured at home.
-The vintage bricks could be a fun conversation piece to add to a spring porch tablescape.
-Wooden Dough Bowl Candle
+The vintage bricks could be a fun conversation piece to add to a spring porch tablescape.Wooden Dough Bowl Candle

 • My friend Jennifer Hagenbuch makes the most amazing Wooden Dough Bowl Candles!
-Dough bowls make a great container for DIY candles, but if you’d rather grab one of her ready to go candles, you can shop them HEREUse my special code at checkout for an extra discount “CRUSH2020”
+Dough bowls make a great container for DIY candles, but if you’d rather grab one of her ready-to-go candles, you can shop them HERE.
+Use my special code at checkout for an extra discount “CRUSH2020”

 Thymes Simmered Cider Copper Cup Candle